enatsek/Debian-Ubuntu/kvm1.md

 ## 2. VM Creation

 ---
 ### 2.1.
-Create the 1st VM
-### 2.1.
 Create the First VM
 Now it's time to create our first virtual machine.

-It will be Ubuntu Server 22.04 LTS with 1 GB RAM and 10 GB HDD.
+It will be Ubuntu Server 24.04 LTS with 1 GB RAM and 10 GB HDD.

-I've already copied the Ubuntu Server ISO `ubuntu-22.04.2-live-server-amd64.iso` to `/srv/isos`.
+I've already copied the Ubuntu Server ISO `ubuntu-24.04.2-live-server-amd64.iso` to `/srv/isos`.

 Install a VM named `testkvm`: